Dynamics of Non-Classical Interval Exchanges: Proof of Theorem

 In the next lemma, we use the technique in Step 5 of Proposition~\ref{measure-norm} to estimate from below, the probability of certain splits.
 This shall be useful later in Proposition~\ref{inductive-step}.

-\begin{lemma} Let $\gamma$ and $\sigma$ be the bands in critical positions at some stage $\pi_1$.
+\begin{lemma} Let $\gamma$ and $\sigma$ be the bands in critical positions at some stage $\pi$.
 Let $C>1$ be a constant such that

-Then up to a universal constant depending only on $d$, the probability that $\gamma$ splits $\sigma$ is bounded below by the quantity $1/n(d)(2C)^d $. \end{lemma} \begin{proof} Let $\pi_2$ be the stage resulting from $\gamma$ splitting $\sigma$.
-Let $W_1$ and $W_2$ denote the configuration spaces corresponding to $\pi_1$ and $\pi_2$.
+Then up to a universal constant depending only on $d$, the probability that $\gamma$ splits $\sigma$ is bounded below by the quantity $1/n(d)(2C)^d $. \end{lemma} \begin{proof} Let $\pi'$ be the generalized permutation that results from $\gamma$ splitting $\sigma$.
+Let $W$ and $W'$ denote the configuration spaces defined by $\pi$ and $\pi'$.

-A schematic picture is shown in Figure~\ref{scheme} with the shaded part $X$ in $W_1$ representing the split.
-In other words, the shaded part $X$ is the image of $W_2$ under the projectivization of the elementary matrix associated to the split.
-Similarly, let $X'$ be $W_1 \setminus X$; this corresponds to $\sigma$ splitting $\gamma$ instead.
-Except when $\gamma$ is the only orientation reversing band on its side, $X'$ is non-empty.
-When $X'$ is empty, the split occurs with probability 1; so we focus on the split in which $X'$ is non-empty.
-Let $Z$ denote $\partial X \cap \partial X'$ i.e.~the part of the boundary that separates the two sets.
+A schematic picture is shown in Figure~\ref{scheme} with the shaded part $X'$ in $W$ representing the split.
+In other words, the shaded part $X'$ is the image of $W'$ under the projectivization of the elementary matrix associated to the split.
+Similarly, let $X$ be $W \setminus X'$; this corresponds to $\sigma$ splitting $\gamma$ instead.
+Except when $\gamma$ is the only orientation reversing band on its side, $X$ is non-empty.
+When $X$ is empty, the split occurs with probability 1; so we focus on the split in which $X$ is non-empty.
+Let $Z$ denote $\partial X' \cap \partial X$ i.e.~the part of the boundary that separates the two sets.

-The vertices of $W_1$ fall into the following categories: \begin{enumerate} \item If a vertex has the linear combination $(1/2)e_\sigma+ (1/2)e_\tau$ with $\tau \neq \gamma$, then it lies in $X \setminus Z$. \item If a vertex has the linear combination $(1/2)e_\gamma + (1/2)e_\tau$ with $\tau \neq \sigma$, then it lies in $X' \setminus Z$. \item All other vertices of $W_1$ lie in $Z$. \end{enumerate}
+The vertices of $W$ fall into the following categories: \begin{enumerate} \item If a vertex has the linear combination $(1/2)e_\sigma+ (1/2)e_\tau$ with $\tau \neq \gamma$, then it lies in $X' \setminus Z$. \item If a vertex has the linear combination $(1/2)e_\gamma + (1/2)e_\tau$ with $\tau \neq \sigma$, then it lies in $X \setminus Z$. \item All other vertices of $W$ lie in $Z$. \end{enumerate}